Academic Handbook Summer School Policies and Procedures

 2. They should not:

-1. Discuss their personal lives with children.
+1. Discuss their personal lives with children;

-2. Meet or arrange to meet children or their families privately away from University events or activities.
+2. Meet or arrange to meet children or their families privately away from University events or activities;

 3. Exchange personal contact details with children or their families, or connect with them on social media.
-Contact should be restricted to work communication channels to ensure a professional relationship is maintained.
+Contact should be restricted to work communication channels to ensure a professional relationship is maintained;

-4. Be alone with a child.
-Another adult or children should be present at all times.
-If a one-to-one meeting is necessary, it should take place in a room with an open door or with visual access.
+4. Be alone with a child; another adult or children should be present at all times.
+If a one-to-one meeting is necessary, it should take place in a room with an open door or with visual access;

-5. Display discriminatory, offensive language or behaviours.
+5. Display discriminatory or offensive language or behaviours;

-6. Engage in physical contact with children (unless absolutely necessary, for example giving first aid).
+6. Engage in physical contact with children (unless absolutely necessary, for example giving first aid);

-7. Take gifts or money from children or their families.
+7. Take gifts or money from children or their families;

-8. Give gifts or money to children or their families.
+8. Give gifts or money to children or their families;

 9. Promise that a conversation will be kept confidential, since it is impossible to guarantee such confidentiality.